Jacques-Luc Barbier-Walbonne

 Jacques-Luc Barbier-Walbonne (1769 –1860), was a French historical and portrait painter.

 Life

 Barbier-Walbonne was born at Nîmes in 1769.
-He was a pupil of David, and painted several subjects from Roman history, and others of a less heroic kind; also portraits of the distinguished generals of France.
+He was a pupil of Jacques-Louis David, and painted several subjects from Roman history, and others of a less heroic kind; also portraits of the distinguished generals of France.
 In the Gallery of Versailles are portraits, by him, of Moreau and Moncey.